unbalancedparentheses/data_science_in_julia_for_hackers/README.md

 # Data Science in Julia for Hackers

+How to cite this book (note you need to replace the _**highlighted**_ text with the date in which you retrieved the information):

+Carrone, F., Nicolini, M., & Obst Demaestri, H. (2021).
+Data Science in Julia for Hackers.
+Retrieved _**October 6, 2021**_, from https://datasciencejuliahackers.com/

 This is still a beta version of the book.
 We hope to finish it in the following months.

 You can visit the book page [here](https://datasciencejuliahackers.com/)